Democratic Party (Hong Kong): Young Turks out and Frontier in (2004–2008)

-2010 reform proposal breakthrough and 2012 elections (2008–2012)
+2010 reform negotiations (2008–2012)

 In the following electoral reform for the 2012 Chief Executive and LegCo elections in 2009 and 2010, Donald Tsang proposed a reform package which had not much difference from the 2005 proposal.
 The pan-democracy camp were saying they were going to veto it again.
 The Civic Party and League of Social Democrats launched a de facto referendum by resigning and triggering territory-wide by-elections to let the voters voice out their demand on democracy.
 The Democratic Party refused to participate as it argued it was not an effective way.
 The party's heavyweight veteran Szeto Wah said the Democratic Party would not join in the resignations itself, but would support pan-democrats who stood for re-election.
 In December 2009, the Democratic Party members voted 229 voted against, 54 in favour and one abstention not to join the resignation plan after a four-hour debate at a general meeting.

 Instead in May 2010, the party leaders met with the officials of the Central Government's Liaison Office in Hong Kong to negotiate on the reform package, which was the first meeting between Democratic Party leaders and senior officials from the central government since the Tiananmen massacre of 1989.
 The central government subsequently accepted the Democratic Party's revised proposal in the run-up to the LegCo vote, which allowed the five new functional constituency members of LegCo to be elected by popular vote.
 However, the Democratic Party failed to get any promises on the 2017 Chief Executive and 2020 Legco elections.
 The Democratic Party's move significantly divided the opinion within the pan-democracy camp but the bill was ultimately passed in June 2010 with the support of the Democratic Party.
 After the agreement with Beijing, 30 Young Turk Reformists (comprising 4% of the membership) left the party before the December Party leadership election, accusing their leaders of betraying the people and slowing the pace towards universal suffrage.
 LegCo member Andrew Cheng had also quit the party earlier at the LegCo voting in June.